 History of Research

 The research that follows from these guiding precepts has taken several forms.
-In each valley efforts were made to conduct comprehensive ground surveys designed to locate the full range of ancient settlements within the multiple environments that characterized the different basins.
-Results of those surveys are available in this archive as are the findings of excavations conducted across a sample of settlements that encompass the observed array of site sizes, forms, and locations in each area.
+In each valley, we tried to complete comprehensive ground surveys to describe the full range of surviving ancient settlements within the multiple environments that characterized the different basins.
+Results of those surveys are available in this archive as are the findings of excavations conducted across a sample of sites that encompass the observed array of settlement sizes, forms, and locations in each area.
 Digging within sites focused on investigating the continuum of building forms, sizes, and locations on the assumption that such variation might well correlate with different periods and types of structure use.
 We cleared as much of the investigated buildings as possible, this practice becoming more widespread as the field seasons progressed and our funding levels increased.
 Attempts were also made to dig at least parts of these trenches deep enough to reach culturally sterile levels though we did not always achieve that goal.
-Lateral clearing of edifices and their immediate environs was generally favored over digging deep probes because over time we grew ever more interested in inferring ancient behaviors from observed relations among artifacts, architecture, and other remains.
-In addition, pursuing this common strategy facilitated comparing those activity and architectural patterns across areas where we worked.
+Lateral clearing of edifices and their immediate environs was generally favored over digging deep probes because we grew ever more interested in inferring ancient behaviors from observed relations among artifacts, architecture, and other remains.
+In addition, pursuing this common strategy facilitated comparing activity and architectural patterns across areas where we worked.